-This course provides the student the opportunity to complete a doctoral dissertation research which contributes to the body of knowledge in one's field.
-Students work with a mentor/dissertation chair to present significant new data or reassesses data already available, offer fresh insights, and complete substantial revisions before a doctoral dissertation is finally accepted.
-The dissertation begins with an introduction that gives the reader a clear expectation of what is to follow and establishes the context for the research as well as its significance.
-It reviews relevant literature so that the reader can see continuity between the dissertation and prior research in the field of focus.
-The research design and methodology describe how the research question(s) will be answered.
-The dissertation presents evidence which is factually and logically valid, and which is ordered in an appropriate analytic structure.
-It ends with carefully considered conclusions, based upon the research results and analysis, which are consistent with the introduction.
+This course provides the student the opportunity to complete and present a doctoral dissertation research proposal defense.
+Students work with a mentor/dissertation chair to present the first three chapters of their dissertation: the introduction, literature review and research design and methodology.
+The introduction gives the reader a clear expectation of what is to follow and establishes the context for the research as well as its significance.
+The literature review provides a "deep dive" into relevant literature and scholarly works so that the reader can see continuity between the dissertation and prior research in the field of focus.
+The research design and methodology describe how the research question(s) will examined and answered.
+The proposal must identify testable hypotheses and specify how they will be tested and analyzed, include solid drafts of expected surveys, interview guides, and/or focus group discussion questions.
+The dissertation proposal defense presents evidence which is factually and logically valid, and which is ordered in an appropriate analytic structure.
+Graded on a credit/no credit basis.